konnov/protocols-made-fun/about.md

 title: About
 ---

 Keep hearing about PMF from your manager and you don't know what it is?
 Among other things, PMF is Protocols Made Fun.
+Of course, your manager will tell you that PMF means "Product-Market Fit", but when someone starts throwing that kind of PMF at you, the fun is over.

-This is Igor Konnov's blog about protocol specification, testing, and verification.
-Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) :recycle:.
-You can find more details about me on [My Webpage][].
+This is [Igor Konnov][My Webpage]'s blog about protocol specification, testing, and verification.
+Licensed under [CC BY 4.0][] :recycle:.

 This site refers to and/or derives from small portions of code and/or examples
 from: